 The Challenge

-When 33,000 employees eat at your headquarters nearly every day, your cafeteria isn’t a perk — it’s a significant source of emissions.
+When roughly 6,000 employees eat at your canteens nearly every day, your cafeteria isn’t a perk — it’s a significant source of emissions.
 For BASF, reducing the climate impact of its food service became a formal sustainability goal — one that required buy-in from food service management and the colleagues responsible for menu planning.

 The Approach